JCash/jctest/docs/testcases.md

 If the substring matches part of the full test name, the test will be included.
 The non matching tests will be skipped.

-The complete name isn't written out, but is pieced together from the `fixture name`, `test name` and the `test number`.
+The complete name isn't written out during the tests, but is pieced together from the `fixture name`, `test name` and the `test number`.
 E.g.:

     FirstParamsTest/ParamsTest.Test/0
     FirstParamsTest/ParamsTest.Test/1